Creating Powerful Litigation Complaints

 - Assistance to attorneys in presenting the theory or nature of damages.

 - Crafting properly worded factual allegations of the accounting or legal basis and scope of financial damages.

 Industry-Specific Business Knowledge

-An essential element in drafting a complaint is industry-specific knowledge.
-The entire business world is becoming much more complex and effective complaints must reflect a thorough understanding of the business environment surrounding a lawsuit.
-That understanding often includes industry regulations, best practices, state of the art systems, performance standards, operational procedures, and technical/scientific processes or procedures.
-Marcum’s professionals have expertise in many different industries and can assist attorneys in understanding the true nature, the full extent of an adverse event, and the potential outcome or resolution of a matter.
-This experience enables us to assist attorneys with complaints that properly explain how industry-specific factors contribute to factual allegations of damages.
+Industry-specific technical knowledge is essential in drafting a complaint.
+The entire business world is becoming much more complex, and effective complaints must reflect a thorough understanding of the current business environment.
+That understanding often encapsulates industry regulations, best practices, state-of-the-art information systems, performance standards, operational procedures, and technical/scientific processes or procedures.
+Marcum’s forensic team members have expertise in many different industries and can assist attorneys in understanding the true nature and full extent of an adverse event, and the potential outcome or resolution.
+Our experts can also assist attorneys craft complaints that properly explain how industry-specific factors contribute to factual allegations of damages.